 Defining the bottom of the funnel

-At the bottom of the funnel stage, prospects are now extensively researching specific features and reviews to determine if they should actually buy your product/service.
+At the bottom of the funnel stage (also known as the conversion/purchase phase), prospects are now extensively researching specific features and reviews to determine if they should actually buy your product/service.
 That’s where content marketing comes in.
 Content should be designed to convince prospects to purchase.

 Use the right measures